MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-splunk-uf.md

     | count
     ```

-3. Use the service principal from [Create a Microsoft Entra service principal](#create-a-microsoft-entra-service-principal) to grant permission to work with the database containing your table.
+3. Use the service principal from the [Prerequisites](#prerequisites) to grant permission to work with the database containing your table.

     ```kusto
     .add database YOUR_DATABASE_NAME admins ('aadapp=YOUR_APP_ID;YOUR_TENANT_ID') 'Entra service principal: Splunk UF'